PauliusMacernis/ideas/README.md

 * Real estate portal specializing in 3D browsing.
 * An environment (website? app?) automatically arranging a personal "to do" list according to life virtues you value the most.
 * Unlimited 1-day ticket for riding any bus, train, etc.
 * On-line system for sharing packages.
 Anybody is able to become a courier.
 * Centralized system for car information: public uploads, institutional information, real-time information, contacts, car rent option (on/off), car sell option (on/off), special offers for the owner (for example: "we have analyzed your driving experience.
 Based on the results we suggest you to sell your car for X1 to the user X2 and buy car X3 instead, because X5")
 * Map of WCs (app?)
 Simonas says: [Flush app](https://play.google.com/store/apps/details?id=toilet.samruston.com.toilet&hl=en&lipi=urn%3Ali%3Apage%3Ad_flagship3_pulse_read%3BB8AyLZqqRB2AbKJHmkstmg%3D%3D)
 * Picking cardboard boxes out of shops and re-selling them.
 * Website selling unique creative gifts.
-No for the genericgifts.
+No for the generic gifts.
 * Website on FAQ: vegetarianism, immunizations, etc.
 * An open-source IT solution in a form of web system and cards for discount/overprice.
 The point is that some people get a discount while others get overprice after swiping during payment.
 The whole web system is dedicated to manage where the markup(?) overprice goes...
 Discount cards are issued for people living under the poverty level/line only.
 You may choose/pick to support people, products, look at what is supported by you buy using the discount card, etc. The supported one may be backed up to 100% in the best case scenario.
 The overprice/markup(?) would be/is based on statistics of poverty of the region.
 For example, ~20% of overpricing(markup) would be set for Lithuania, because ~1/5 of the population is currently living in poverty/under the poverty line.
 * (I will probably continue adding to/expanding this list as the ideas keep on popping/head is still working...)